albertattard/java-boot-camp/docs/09-generics/06-erasure.md

 The Java runtime environment tried to type cast our value to a `String` and failed as this was an `Integer`.

-Now consider the following example that too makes use of raw types.
+Now consider the following example, that too makes use of raw types.

 ```java
 package demo;